 Adam Hess has more than 25 years of experience representing clients in intellectual property (IP) litigation and counseling clients on IP matters involving a wide array of technologies.

-Adam serves as lead counsel in federal district court litigation and international arbitration, including before the International Chamber of Commerce in Europe and before several US arbitration bodies.
+Adam serves as lead counsel in federal district court litigation, in Section 337 investigations at the US International Trade Commission (ITC) and in international arbitration, including before the International Chamber of Commerce (ICC) in Europe and before several US arbitration bodies.

-Adam also counsels US, Asian and European clients on IP portfolio management, licensing, due diligence and patent prosecution across a range of industries.
-He has helped start-up and smaller companies to become dominant in their industries by creatively developing and monetizing valuable IP portfolios.
-Adam has represented both patent owners and challengers in America Invents Act (AIA) proceedings before the Patent Trial and Appeal Board (PTAB), as well as in traditional reexamination and reissue proceedings.
+Adam also counsels US, Asian and European clients on IP portfolio development, management, licensing, due diligence and patent prosecution across a range of industries.
+He has helped startup and smaller companies to become dominant in their industries by creatively developing and monetizing valuable IP portfolios.
+Adam has represented many Japanese companies, including in litigation, and regularly speaks on IP topics to Japanese organizations, including the Japan Intellectual Property Association and the Japan External Trade Organization.

 Adam is active in pro bono matters for veterans and serves on the Board of Directors for the Arlington Free Clinic.
-Prior to entering law school, Adam worked in the chemicals industry.

 Before joining the firm, Adam was a partner at another AmLaw 100 law firm, where he served as a local office managing partner, hiring partner, and IP litigation group leader.

 Prior to entering law school, Adam spent several years working on processes to improve the production of nitrocellulose at Hercules Chemicals, supervising the production of ABS plastic materials at Borg Warner Chemicals, and overseeing production of organic herbicides and insecticides at FMC Corporation.

 International Dispute Resolution